Halloween, Tarot and a true ghost story

 “The good news is that she is one of the nicest people in the universe.
 The bad news is, that’s because she always does exactly what she pleases.
 An Aquarius female is rebellious, headstrong, and contrary.
 She can be selfishly independent and exasperating, especially when she is running through the house screaming, “freedom!”

 The appearance is generally good.
-Aquarius signs tend to have rather long, slim straight bodies and clear, strong but fine features (ears, noses, mouths).
+Aquarius signs tend to have rather long, slim straight bodies with clear, strong but fine facial features.
 The posture can tend to be droopy when they’re not paying attention.
-Their legs are often sturdy in comparison with the torso and they have a distinctive way of standing with their lower legs and calves set rather far back and can be susceptible to trouble with their hamstrings.
+Their legs are often sturdy in comparison with the torso.
+They often have a distinctive way of standing with their lower legs and calves set rather far back, and can be susceptible to trouble with their hamstrings.

-The King of Swords
+The Court Card: King of Swords

 Rider-Waite-Smith Tarot